leapmotion/Leap-TiltFive-Testing/README.md

 ![print orientation](imgs/tiltfive_mount2_printOrientation3.PNG)
 ![print orientation](imgs/print_post.jpg)

  The design includes sacrificial geometry instead of support material that needs to be removed (colored in orange in photo above).
-The mount adheres to the glasses using mounting tape, and the Ultraleap device is fastened using threadforming plastic screws.
-See the BOM in "Assets > CAD Files" for more info.
+The mount adheres to the glasses using mounting tape, and the Ultraleap device is fastened using threadforming plastic screws and 3D printed bushings.
+See the BOM and 'SIR170_screw_adapter.stl' in ["Assets > CAD Files"](/Assets/CAD%20Files) for more info.

 ![CAD design](imgs/tiltfive_CAD_Assm.PNG)